Keep your property secure in bankruptcy

-The origin of the myth about loss of property in bankruptcy.
+The false exaggerations about loss of property in bankruptcy.

 I file hundreds of consumer bankruptcy cases each year in Dayton and Southern Ohio generally.
-Very rarely do we see issues with keeping property in bankruptcy.
+Very rarely do we see any reason to not keep property in bankruptcy.
 Keeping your cars and home is the norm when filing chapter 7 or 13.

 There is no limit, in bankruptcy law, on the number of cars or vehicles you may own and keep.
 The law is concerned with the amount of equity you have, and the name on the title, if a car, or the deed, if a house.

-What would cause you to lose property in bankruptcy?
+What would cause you to not keep property in bankruptcy?

 If exemption laws protect your equity in most cases, how is it that some people end up losing property in bankruptcy?
 In many cases, this happens if you cannot claim an exemption.
 You can lose your exemptions for many reasons, fraud, lying under oath, hiding assets, etc. So, for example, if you try to hide an asset, and are later found out, you might not be allowed to claim an exemption in that property, even if you could have used an exemption of you truthfully disclosed it.

 You might not be able to claim an exemption in your house, for example, if it is not in your name.
 Sometimes people put their homes in a trust.
 When they do this, the trust owns the house, and they own the trust.
 This destroys the ability to claim the exemption.
 They could lose the house if they did this and filed bankruptcy.